radicle-dev/radicle-upstream/DEVELOPMENT.md

 which allows the user to install and open Upstream without unnecessary [security warnings][sw], we have to [sign and notarize][sn] our macOS packages.

+NB: from now on this is done by our buildkite macOS build host and no local setup is necessary.

+If the build host is not available, it is possible to set up and perform notarization locally on Apple hardware.

 For this we need:
   - a paid Apple developer account registered to Monadic
   - an Apple ID token for allowing the notarization script to run on behalf of